Home Care FAQs...

 Q. What services does VNA offer?

-A. VNA services include skilled nursing; physical, occupational and speech therapy; certified home health aides; customized private care solutions; elder care; caregiver respites, training and counseling; telehealth; hospice at home and the VNA Inpatient Hospice.
+A. VNA services include skilled nursing; physical, occupational and speech therapy; certified home health aides; customized private care solutions; elder care; caregiver respites, training and counseling; and hospice at home.

 Q. Who is eligible to receive home care?